ONSgeo/geospatial-training/_docs/guides/python_install.md

 ### 4. Download and install Python wheels for the required libraries

 We have to download these Python libraries separately.
-This is because they rely on c libraries that are not downloaded if we use the normal Python install approach, and cannot be built on ONS laptops.By downloading the wheels we are also downloading the c libraries that we don’t get otherwise.
+This is because they rely on C libraries that are not downloaded if we use the normal Python install approach, and cannot be built on ONS laptops.By downloading the wheels we are also downloading the C libraries that we don’t get otherwise.

 ![Image showing the Artefactory](https://github.com/ONSgeo/geospatial-training/blob/master/_docs/guides/img/artefactory.PNG?raw=true)